jvalue/jayvee/rfc/0006-gtfs-rt-support/README.md

   - ACCEPTED: The RFC was accepted.
 Create issues to prepare implementation of the RFC.
   - REJECTED: The RFC was rejected.
 If another revision emerges, switch to status DRAFT.
 -->
+Disclaimer: This RFC is part of my master-thesis "Archiving open transport data using the JValue tooling ecosystem" supervised by @rhazn.
 ## Summary
 Introduces support for [GTFS-RT](https://developers.google.com/transit/gtfs-realtime) (realtime) endpoints and extends therefore functionality of [0002-mobility-extension](https://github.com/jvalue/jayvee/tree/main/rfc/0002-mobility-extension).
 With this RFC, Jayvee can then process pipelines, which are extracting static public transportation schedules and associated geographic information and on top  realtime updates about associated fleets like delays, cancellations, vehicle positions, etc.